-Here are some tools to help parents and caregivers, students, and educators support each other.
+Here are some tools educators, students, parents, and caregivers can use to help launch a successful school year and support each other.

 Where and how kids return to school may look different across the country.
 For some students, the anxiety and fear that they are already feeling will likely be heightened.
 Here are some ways you can help:

 Being socially distanced doesn’t mean that kids can’t stay connected with one another.
 Check out our free webinar or download the Activity Guide for age-appropriate ideas that take as little as 30 minutes.